parmag/fixefid/README.md

     <version>2.0.0</version>
 </dependency>
 ```
 Every record can be defined by Enum or Java Bean.
-The most simple way to define a record is by Java Bean like this:
+The most simple way to define a flat record is by Java Bean like this:
 ```
 @FixefidRecord
 public class Person {